 I found my kinship with green things when I was 8, watching fascinated as baby shoots poked out of the mud laid on a try, where I’d sprinkled mustard seeds a few days earlier.
+I didn’t know it then but I became a gardener that day.

 About 10 years ago, a doctor having his yard renovated, handed me a sprig of ajwain, saying it would aid the cold I was having if I put it in my drinking water.
-Instead I stuck in a pot, layering mud I scratched off the ground.
+Instead, I stuck in a pot, layering mud I scratched off the ground.
 That herb parented the many plants that have kept my company & given babies that I gave to select people to start little green paradises of their own.

 You might think a love of green things would include flowers but oddly, it didn’t.
 Flowers were things I saw enchained in garlands at weddings & political functions, strangled into wreaths or bouquets for sombre occasions, reminders of rules that were oppressive.